 Click to contact Chalik & Chalik's personal injury lawyers today

-You may be able to hold the at-fault party’s insurance company liable for your deductible and repair costs over the cap of $10,000, in addition to other damages, such as:
+Under certain conditions, you may be able to hold the at-fault party liable for other damages, such as:

 - Past and upcoming medical expenses: For hospital stays, blood work and other lab tests, pain medications, surgery, assistive medical devices, and follow-up visits